 When they're making a decision, they might ask for a training session, so they know how to use the product.
 We’ll talk about the type of content that should be published at each stage later on.

 Use the 5 W's to create 1 buyer persona.
 Think about how their journey would map out.
-And don't forget our Buyer Persona Template!
+And don't forget to use our buyer persona Template!